-Figure 6b.
-Manual choke parts (0-3310S shown)
+Figure 2b.
+Manual choke parts (0-1850 shown)

-- 6. Reconnect the appropriate vacuum hoses to the carburetor, noting the correct fitting from Figure 6a and 7.
+- 6. Reconnect the appropriate vacuum hoses to the carburetor, noting the correct fitting from Figure 2a and Figure 3.
 Replace any cracked or dry rotted hoses at this time to prevent any vacuum leaks. - A. The full manifold vacuum source in the front of the throttle body provides vacuum for proper operation of the air cleaner, the pump diverter valve (if equipped), AC/Cruise, and/or the temperature sensing valve.
 If vacuum for more than one component is needed, use small plastic vacuum "T"s (available at most automotive stores). - B. The timed spark fitting in the choke side of the primary metering block provides vacuum for the operation of the distributor vacuum advance.
 Connect the hose to the distributor, spark delay valve, and/or temperature sensing valve as originally connected.
 Again use "T"s as necessary.
-If any questions arise about the hose connections, consult the proper service manual. - C. Plug any vacuum source not used. - 7.
-Connect the PCV hose to the PCV fitting in the carburetor. - 8.
-Connect the power brake hose to the fitting as shown in Figure 7. - 9.
-In some cases, the existing fuel line will have to be cut and connected to a "dual feed" fuel line with a length of rubber fuel hose and a clamp.
+If any questions arise about the hose connections, consult the proper service manual. - C. Plug any vacuum source not used.
+(The Choke Fresh Air Intake Hose is not drilled, so no plug is needed.) - 7.
+Connect the PCV hose to the PCV fitting in the carburetor base plate. - 8.
+Connect the power brake and/or PCV hose to the fitting as shown in Figure 3.

-WARNING: During the fuel line installation, DO NOT allow any foreign particles to enter the fuel lines, which could then cause flooding and may result in a fire.
+- 9. In some cases, the existing fuel line will have to be cut and connected to a "dual feed" fuel line with a length of rubber fuel hose and a clamp. - WARNING: During the fuel line installation, DO NOT allow any foreign particles to enter the fuel lines, which could then cause flooding and may result in a fire.